abhiiiisheek/abhiiiisheek/README.md

 - ⚛️ Quantum computing and quantum algorithms
 - 🔐 Cryptography and cryptanalysis
-- 🤖 Robotics and embedded systems
 - 🌲 IoT systems for environmental monitoring

-I enjoy building **experimental systems and research prototypes** that combine software, hardware, and mathematical concepts.
+I enjoy building **experimental systems and research prototypes** that combine software and mathematical concepts.

 ---